The plant-based homecare designed to protect our planet

 We remain a semi-autonomous unit of Unilever and will choose where we connect into Unilever to help drive scale and synergy and where we remain separate to enable speed and agility.
 The truth is that we often moved too quickly as a small company and brought things to market that could have been better thought through and with the right investment levels.
 My hope is that we find the right balance between rigour and speed and agility as part of Unilever.

-And finally, what's the personal purpose that drives you in your work?
+What personal purpose drives your work?

 I think a lot about the impact we have on future generations, and the work I do absolutely connects to my personal purpose.
 I would define it as sparking us to see, create and realise possibilities that make an amazing difference for the generations to come.